Royal Saskatchewan Museum: Life Sciences Gallery

 Sixteen detailed life-size dioramas Illustrates the ecoregions and seasons of Saskatchewan.
-Opened on June, 2001 the gallery describes how different life forms are interconnected.
+Opened in June 2001 the gallery describes how different life forms are interconnected.
 In a celebration of Saskatchewan's landscapes and biodiversity, visitors can see what it's like inside a bear's den, a beaver's lodge or a snake's hibernaculum.

 Collections

-The museum's has a collection size of over 3.5 million, which includes 3 million archaeological artifacts, 250,000 insects, 37,500 fossils, 10,000 birds, 6,500 plants, 4,000 arachnids, 3,7000 mammals, 500 reptiles and 300 fish.
+The museum has a collection size of over 3.5 million, which includes 3 million archaeological artifacts, 250,000 insects, 37,500 fossils, 10,000 birds, 6,500 plants, 4,000 arachnids, 3,7000 mammals, 500 reptiles and 300 fish.
 This collection supports research that contributes to the knowledge of Saskatchewan's natural history and Indigenous cultures.

 T.rex Discovery Centre

-On February 14, 2013 the Royal Saskatchewan Museum assumed operations of the T.rex Discovery Centre.
-Located in Eastend, Saskatchewan, the centre houses a number of fossils from the Cretaceous and Cenozoic periods.
+On February 14, 2013, the Royal Saskatchewan Museum assumed operations of the T.rex Discovery Centre.
+Located in Eastend, the centre houses a number of fossils from the Cretaceous and Cenozoic periods.

 The T.rex Discovery Centre was established as a facility to house the fossil record of southwest Saskatchewan.
-The Town of Eastend, through a series of public meetings identified a need for a palaeontological centre to showcase the rich fossil record of the Frenchman River Valley and the Cypress Hills.
+The town of Eastend, through a series of public meetings identified a need for a palaeontological centre to showcase the rich fossil record of the Frenchman River Valley and the Cypress Hills.
 The T.rex Discovery Centre opened in 2001 in the Frenchman River Valley, just north of Eastend.